Corporate Startup Incubators: The Expert Guide

 Active in: Chemistry

 Chemovator provides a protected space for innovation teams to turn “bold ideas into thriving businesses”.
-They test early-stage concepts and explore unconventional growth opportunities in the area of chemistry.
+They test early-stage concepts and explore unconventional growth opportunities in the chemicals space with a broader focus on areas like construction, transportation, energy and more.
 The result?
 A pipeline of low-risk, investable ventures for BASF to internalise or turn into spin-off companies.

 Here are just a few of the factors that make Chemovator successful: